 CY: I remember we were on a set and I was folding the flag and I got slapped in the face by a widow because she was distraught, heartbroken, and I was doing the casket bearer’s speech as I was handing her the flag, and I got a stiff hook across the face.
 I was able to keep my composure, finish the bearer’s speech, hand her the flag, salute her, and walk away.

 CY: It’s changed me, I think for the better.
 Its made me a stronger individual.
 It’s not that you don’t have emotions; it’s just that you control them to the point where you’re helping other people control theirs.

 Veterans Voices is produced in collaboration with the Veteran and Military Center at Wright State University.
+Will Davis produced this series as part of Community Voices.
 Funding for this series comes from Ohio Humanities.